gomorpheus/morpheus-docs/api/includes/_groups.md

-# Server Groups
+# Groups

-Server Groups are used to organize provisioned servers in your infrastructure.
+Groups are used to organize provisioned servers in your infrastructure.
 When a user on the system provisions an instance like MySQL, they can select which group to provision the instance into.
 This can be used to scope servers by environment or by region.

 ## Get All Groups